mikeallen-eco/fish23/README.md

 rm tmp.tsv
 ```
-9. Make the final CRABS reference database into fasta files in 2 versions: a full version and a NJ subset.
-Must include a taxid for each entry to work with obitools/ecotag taxonomy assignment.
+9. Use the following R script to make the 2 final CRABS reference databases into fasta files: the full version and the NJ subset.
+The fasta will include a taxid for each entry that will work with obitools/ecotag taxonomy assignment.
 First, using nano, make an R script in the main directory called ref04_crabs2fasta.R with the following code in it:
 ```
 # input the path to the full CRABS output reference file
 crab_db_filepath_fulldb <- "refdb/CRABS_Vertebrates_ncbiMitofishLocal.MiFish.pga60.uni.cln.tsv"

 # input the path to the NJ subset CRABS output reference file
-crab_db_filepath_fulldb <- "refdb/CRABS_Vertebrates_ncbiMitofishLocal.MiFish.pga60.uni.cln.njs.tsv"
+crab_db_filepath_fulldb <- "refdb/CRABS_Vertebrates_ncbiMitofishLocal.MiFish.pga60.uni.cln.njs2.tsv"

 # Define names for the full reference output file
 output_ref_db_fulldb <- "refdb/CRABS_Vertebrates_ncbiMitofishLocal.MiFish.pga60.uni.cln.fasta"